Model architecture: Generative Pretrained Transformer

 Outputs from Choose Best can be used for classification and analysis tasks, such as selecting the most likely completion for a sentence.
 Token likelihoods from Likelihood might be used to make fun claims about the “randomness” of your favorite author’s writing, or to explore the statistical differences between human-written and machine-generated text (see Gehrmann et al., 2019).

 Example: Generations can be used for fun applications, such as generating a unique and inspiring message for a user each morning.
 For more Generation model examples, read this tutorial on using Generate to perform sentiment analysis or this tutorial on how to use Choose Best to perform question classification.

-Always refer to the Usage Guidelines for guidance on using the Cohere API responsibly.
+Always refer to the Usage Guidelines for guidance on using the Cohere Platform responsibly.
 Additionally, please consult the following model-specific usage notes:

 Language models learn the statistical relationships present in training datasets, which may include toxic language and historical biases along race, gender, sexual orientation, ability, language, cultural, and intersectional dimensions.
 We recommend that developers using the Generation model take model toxicity and bias into account and design applications carefully to avoid the following: